AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/guide/installation/index.md

 }
 </pre>

 Contact your Ayla representative to obtain an Ayla Device Platform for Linux Configuration File.
-You will need access to the Ayla Device Platform for Linux [Github Repository](https://github.com/AylaNetworks/device_linux_public), too.
-See also [Reference: Configuration File](/devices/ayla-linux-agent/reference/configuration-file).
+Ask for access to the Ayla Device Platform for Linux [Github Repository](https://github.com/AylaNetworks/device_linux_public), too.

 ### Install the Ayla Device Platform for Linux
 <ol>